 Researchers at the University of Rome published the results of a recent study that studied the effects of Rhodiola Rosea in 14 trained male athletes.
 Specifically, their study sought to determine if supplementation with this adaptogenic plant could improve athletic performance.

 What Is Roseroot?

-Rhodiola Rosea, a plant known by other names including Roseroot, Golden root, and Aaron’s rod, grows in the cold regions of the world such as the arctic and Rockey Mountains.
-Some purported health benefits of supplementation with this plant include an improvement in mood, improved concentration, and reduced mental fatigue.
+Rhodiola Rosea, a plant known by other names including Roseroot, Golden root, and Aaron’s rod, grows in the cold regions of the world such as the arctic and Rocky Mountains.
+Some purported health benefits of supplementation with this plant include an improvement in mood and concentration as well as reduced mental fatigue.
 It has also been used in traditional Chinese medicine.

 Rhodiola Rosea Research:

-Back to this recent study, the authors did find that one-month supplementation with Rhodiola Rosea did reduce lactate levels and parameters of skeletal muscle damage after an exhaustive exercise session.
-It did not have to improve VO2 max or max HR in test subjects.
+Back to this recent study, the authors did find that one-month supplementation with Rhodiola Rosea reduced lactate levels and parameters of skeletal muscle damage after an exhaustive exercise session.
+It did not improve VO2 max or max HR in test subjects.
 This conflicts with the results of a previous Belgian study (De Bock et al, 2004) which found modest, but statistically significant improvements in VO2 max in subjects who supplemented with Roseroot.

 ]In the Belgian study, subjects consumed 200 mg of Rhodiola rosea extract one hour prior to exercise (R, 200-mg Rhodiola roseaa extract containing 3% rosavin + 1% salidroside plus 500 mg starch).
 Improvement in VO2 max ranged from just under 4% to 6% in test subjects.